MRsagi/ledboard/README.md

 * Of course you need to prepare your Arduino keyboard yourself.
 There are [plenty of tutorials](https://roboindia.com/tutorials/arduino-nano-digital-input-push-button/) on the internet of how to connect LEDs and buttons to it. make sure you mark the port of each LED and button.
 Note that currently the code support buttons connected to analog pins.
 * You must have to install [Arduino IDE](https://www.arduino.cc/en/software) or similar in order to burn the .ino file to the Arduino.
-* Go isn't required if you don't want to compile the project yourself.
+* Go 16 is required to build the project, earlier versions should work too.

 ### Installation